SHOWROOM OPEN MONDAY-FRIDAY. 9AM-4PM. ALL WELCOME

 There are no tails extending from the base of the tab - they are trimmed with great accuracy.

 Wooden wicks are used in container candles for their strong flame and their crackling sound.
-They are versatile, you can use alone or as a multi-wicked candle.
-Cross them for a larger flame and great effect.
+Available in Natural, Black and Opal

 True flames: